Parrot

 - Kea

 Most parrot species practice monogamy, with few exceptions.
-Loss of a partner usually irreversibly depresses the other.
+The loss of a partner usually irreversibly depresses the other.
 Females lay between 2-4 eggs, white in color, which they proceed to incubate for around 17 to 35 days.
-Some parrots may lay just one egg, while others may lay up to 6 eggs.
+Some parrots lay just one egg, while others lay up to 6 eggs.
 Many species do not reproduce every year.

 Parrots usually take a long time to become sexually mature, ranging from at least a year to 5-6 years of age.